Manage Redpanda Self-Hosted in Kubernetes

 Monitor the health of your system to predict issues and optimize performance.

 - Resilience Testing in Kubernetes

-Resilience testing is an important part of ensuring that a system is reliable and can recover from failures.
-To perform resilience testing for Redpanda in Kubernetes, you can introduce failures and observe how the system behaves under each failure scenario.
+With resilience testing, you can introduce failures and observe how the system behaves under each failure scenario.

 - Troubleshooting Redpanda in Kubernetes